Flatpak Repo Temp

 Why clean Flatpak Repo Temp?

-- Interrupted flatpak update or install jobs can leave partial OSTree objects and delta fragments in repo/tmp, so later operations may appear to hang on download or restart the transfer from zero
+- Interrupted Flatpak downloads leave partial OSTree objects and static-delta fragments in repo/tmp, so later installs may appear stuck on fetching or repeatedly restart the same download

 Cache paths Kudu targets